system-transparency/system-transparency/README.md

 sudo update-alternatives --config gcc
 ```

+The following environment variables can be set to influence the build or update of the environment.

+- ST_STKERNEL_TMPDIR (default: generated)
+- ST_QEMU_MEM (default: 8192)
+c
 #### `start_qemu_mixed-firmware.sh`

 This script is invoked by `run.sh`.
 It will boot up _qemu_ to test the system.
 All output is printed to the console.